nagarakesh4/scaling-genai/langchain-js.md

 ```

 #### Langchain: Embed in Vector store
-- we embed chunks in Vector store for easier search and query
+- we embed chunks in Vector store for easier search and query based on input query
+- text embedding model: OpenAIEmbedding
+- Vector store: specialized type of database with natural language search capabilities
+- when user comes with query, search vector store for an embedding similar to the query asked and fetch relevant chunks